 It’s a mighty step from junior tenant in somebody else’s football stadium to overlord of one’s own custom-built ballpark, located smack downtown in California’s second-largest city, the nation’s sixth, on some of the most expensive property in the world.
 Indeed, the Pods have arrived.
 Whether their arrival will change a decades-long record of disappointment remains to be seen, but for today, Opening Day 2004, we’ll leave that question at the gate.

-Follows are the words of Padres who came before, beginning with players who were on that first team, who played in that first game, April 8, 1969, recorded as a 2–1 win over the visiting Houston Astros.
+What follows are the words of Padres who came before, beginning with players who were on that first team, who played in that first game, April 8, 1969, recorded as a 2–1 win over the visiting Houston Astros.
 Of note, San Diegans were not starstruck by the arrival of Major League Baseball: only 23,370 customers paid their way into San Diego/Jack Murphy/Qualcomm Stadium to witness First Opening Day.

 Looking back, you could mark October 14, 1968, as the beginning of big-league baseball in San Diego.
 General William D. Eckert was commissioner of baseball.
 The 1968 World Series wrapped up four days earlier, with Detroit edging St. Louis in seven games.
 Major League Baseball closed out its 1968 season with 20 teams, 16 of them located east of the Continental Divide.
 On that 14th day of October 1968, baseball held an expansion draft for four new teams: San Diego Padres, Montreal Expos, Seattle Pilots, and Kansas City Royals.
 The first player chosen by San Diego was Ollie Brown.